-How to Submit a Request for an Election Change Due to a Change in Status
+How to Submit a Request for an Election Change Due to a Change in Status or Life Event

-Within 90 days of the qualified change in status, you must:
+Within 90-days of the qualified change in status, you must:

-- 1) Go to the Web enrollment system at www.mylacountybenefits.com or call the telephone enrollment system, toll-free, at 888-822-0487.
-Indicate that you have a qualified change in status and follow the instructions.
+- Go to the Web enrollment system at www.mylacountybenefits.com, click on the "Enroll or Make Changes" button and then select the "Life Events" link.
+Follow the instructions.
 If you are adding new dependents to your health coverage, you must provide Social Security numbers.
-(Social Security numbers for newborns must be provided as soon as possible). - 2) Confirm your elections and submit your request on the system. - 3) Photocopy any appropriate "proof" documents, such as a marriage certificate, birth certificate, or divorce decree (see list on page 5).
-In the case of an election change that involves obtaining coverage under another employer's plan, you will be asked to certify that such coverage was or will be obtained. - 4) Write your employee number on each certificate and document. - 5) Submit your proof documents within 90 days of the date of your change in status.
-See the Submitting Proof of Dependent Status section on page 5.
+(Social Security numbers for newborns must be provided as soon as possible.) - 2) Confirm your elections and submit your request on the system. - 3) Photocopy any appropriate "proof" documents, such as a marriage certificate, birth certificate, or divorce decree (see list on page 5-6).
+In the case of an election change that involves obtaining coverage under another employer's plan, you will be asked to certify that such coverage was or will be obtained. - 4) Write your employee number on each certificate and document. - 5) Submit your proof documents within 90-days of the date of your life event.
+See the Submitting Proof of Dependent Status section on pages 5-6.
 Any request for a qualified change in status is not finalized until the MegaFlex Administrator receives and approves all necessary proof documents, and processes your request.
-Proof documents received after 90 days will not be processed!
+Proof documents received after 90-days will not be processed!